Feet of Clay (1924 film)

 Feet of Clay is a 1924 American silent drama film directed and produced by Cecil B. DeMille, starring Vera Reynolds and Rod La Rocque, and with set design by Norman Bel Geddes.
 The film is based on the 1923 novel by Margaretta Tuttle, and Beulah Marie Dix's one-act 1915 play Across the Border.

 Location shooting for the film was done off of Catalina Island in California.

 Plot

-Kerry Harlan (La Rocque) is unable to work because he was injured in a battle with a shark, so his youthful wife Amy (Reynolds) becomes a fashion model.
+Kerry Harlan is unable to work because he was injured in a battle with a shark, so his youthful wife Amy becomes a fashion model.
 While she is away from home, Bertha, the wife of his surgeon, tries to force her attention on Kerry and is accidentally killed in an attempt to evade her husband.
 After the scandal Amy is courted by Tony Channing, but she returns to her husband and finds him near death from gas fumes.
 Because they both attempted to make suicide, their spirits are rejected by "the other side" and, learning the truth from Bertha's spirit, they fight their way back to life.